 Prospective students seeking the M.Div. or an M.A. degree need to have earned a baccalaureate degree or its equivalent from an institution that is accredited by an agency recognized by the US Department of Education.
 Normally, a grade point average of 2.3 (C+) or higher on a 4.0 scale is required.
 A limited number of students meeting specific criteria may be admitted to the M.Div. and the M.A. in Missional Church Studies degree programs without an earned baccalaureate degree or its equivalent.
-Applicants to the M.A.M.C.S. program should have an accredited Master of Divinity degree or apply for the dual degree (MDiv and M.A.M.C.S.).
 Applicants must submit the following:

-- Completed and signed application form (print or online) - Application fee - ❖ 3 Character references (no family members - Admission Essay - Church/Denominational/Organizational Endorsement form (not required for MATS) - Official transcript of a baccalaureate degree from an institution of higher education that is accredited by an agency recognized by the US Department of Education, or approved by a Canadian provincial quality assurance agency, or the demonstrated educational equivalent of an accredited or approved North American baccalaureate degree - Copy of Ordination Certificate/Ministry License (if applicable)
+- Completed and signed application form (print or online) - Application fee - 3 Character references (no family members) - Admission Essay - Church/Denominational/Organizational Endorsement form (not required for MATS) - Official transcript of a baccalaureate degree from an institution of higher education that is accredited by an agency recognized by the US Department of Education, or approved by a Canadian provincial quality assurance agency, or the demonstrated educational equivalent of an accredited or approved North American baccalaureate degree - Copy of Ordination Certificate/Ministry License (if applicable)